 In her work she is taking an enactive and system theoretic stance on cognitive science, aiming to shed light on the concepts of self and body and their interrelation to sociality.
 She is also interested in psychopathology, life with bodily impairment and relationship dynamics.

-Dr. Kyselo’s areas and interests include:
+Prof. Kyselo’s areas and interests include:

 - Philosophy of cognitive science (in particular embodied, enactive, extended approaches to cognition)